kiraio-moe/remove-unity-splash-screen/README.md

   ![WebGL Build folder structure](./img/IMG_WebGL_Mono_IL2CPP_01.png "WebGL Build folder structure")

 - If you build using Brotli (`.br`) or Gzip (`.gzip`) compression, you can install [PeaZip](https://peazip.github.io/ "PeaZip") or any archiving tool to extract `WebGL.data.br` or `WebGL.data.gzip` and get the `WebGL.data` file.
-After removing the splash screen, you can archive it back into original extension.
+After removing the splash screen, you can archive it back into the original extension.

   > Did you know?
 You can unpack the content of `WebGL.data` file using [Asset Studio](https://github.com/Perfare/AssetStudio/releases "Asset Studio"), there you will get this:
   >